 Hormones dictate much of how your body functions and their levels can cause a wide array of symptoms.
 If anything has been affecting your hormones, such as sleep, stress, or medications, it can likely affect how much you cry.

 Being pregnant is a lot of work and crying more is a common occurrence.
 Both happy and sad feelings can trigger a lot of tears if you’re pregnant.

 Reasons you might have uncontrollable crying in pregnancy are:

 - exhaustion from physical changes in your body

 - feeling overwhelmed with all of the preparations to have a baby

 Stress is a normal reaction to some of life’s everyday events.
 Stress makes your body and mind alert to what’s going on.
 However, constant stress can be the sign of an anxiety disorder.
 Anxiety can prevent you from doing the things you want to do and living life as you desire.

-A 2016 study looked at crying tendencies in adults and how it related to their sense of attachment, safety, and connection to others.
+A looked at crying tendencies in adults and how it related to their sense of attachment, safety, and connection to others.
 People with anxiety were more likely to say that crying feels helpful but uncontrollable.
 If you have anxiety, you might cry often or uncontrollably.

 Other signs of anxiety include:

 - excess fear and worry